Jamesway/pycharm-docker/README.md

 ## The Problem

-When you start a project with your nice shiny docker image selected as the remote interpreter you'll probably see...
+When you start a project with your nice shiny docker image selected as the remote interpreter you'll probably see

 ![alt text](IMG/new_project.png)

 You might even try to add a path for the project location.
 It won't work.
 You'll get a "This interpreter type..." error instead of the "Remote path" error.

 ## The Hack